 Reopening a Disapproved Purchase Request

-If circumstances change, or a purchase is deemed critical, a Purchase Request can be reopened.
-This can be done by opening the Purchase Request and selecting the green “Reopen Purchase Request” button.
+A purchase request can be reopened by opening the purchase request and selecting the green “Reopen Purchase Request” button.

 Approving a Purchase Request